 A lot of the rooms that bubble up to the top are hustle porn, how to get rich, roam app discussions, or about bitcoin.
 These are the early adopters so far.
 There is also a lot of talk around moderation and what conversations should not be on the app, but I haven’t run into conversations that would raise alarms.

-The app is straight forward.
+The app is straightforward.
 You join a room -> raise a hand to talk or silently listen.
 There is no chat, reactions, or a secondary way to communicate other than with audio.

-Individual rooms provide rules, but most I've found do no clearly list any rules.
-You can follow speakers and get notified anytime they're talking in another.
+Individual rooms provide rules, but most I’ve found do not clearly list any rules.
+You can follow speakers and get notified anytime they’re talking in another.
 This notification was overwhelming; it almost felt like I turned on Tweet notifications for someone who tweeted non-stop.

 I would rate audio quality overall at a low 3.
 The audio quality suffers from most folks using their earbuds or Airpods as microphones.
 Add in people who have poor LTE or Wi-Fi connections.
 This combination made for an awful experience.